foodlz/laravel-firebase-auth/README.md

 ];
 ```
 #### Add role to user example
 Please note, the client needs to be issued a new token for the new role to take effect.
-This can happen in one of 3 ways.
+This can happen in one of 3 ways [according to the documentation](https://firebase.google.com/docs/auth/admin/custom-claims#propagate_custom_claims_to_the_client).
 The user signs in or re-authenticates, the user session gets it's ID token refreshed after an older token expires, and ID token is force refreshed by calling `currentUser.getIdToken(true)` on the user end in Javascript/Vue.
 ```php
 <?php